 This series is part of the dataset: Empire State Manufacturing Survey (NY FED)

 Download Full Dataset (.xlsx)Latest updates.
-According to recent survey data about manufacturing firms in the State of New York, the seasonally adjusted diffusion index for new orders (share of CEOs seeing a future increase minus share forecasting a decrease) was 34.9 in October 2025, versus 16.6 in September.
+According to survey data about NY-based manufacturers, the seasonally adjusted diffusion index for new orders (share of CEOs seeing a future increase minus share forecasting a decrease) stood at 29.1 in March 2026, versus 34.9 in the previous month.

 Latest values